Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- In eight games as the underdog over the last 10 matchups, the Nationals have a record of 2-6.

+- When it comes to the over/under, the Nationals and their foes are 5-5-0 in their last 10 contests.

-- The Nationals have played as the underdog in eight of their past 10 games and have gone 3-5 in those contests.
+- The Nationals have had a spread set in two of their past 10 games, and they have failed to cover the spread each time.

 Nationals Betting Records & Stats